Mississippi lawmakers just killed a bill that would expand postpartum care

 “Maternal health doesn’t occur in a vacuum,” said Owens, adding that it’s not uncommon for her patients to have to choose between buying food or medicine, and for new mothers to worry about whether they’ll have a place for themselves and their baby to live once they’re discharged from the hospital.

 Roberts said that many people she works with experience postpartum depression, but without health-care coverage, they can’t access the therapy or medication they might need in the months preceding and following birth.
-Mississippi’s Department of Health found that approximately 11 percent of maternal deaths in the state are due to suicides and overdoses.
+The Mississippi State Department of Health found that approximately 11 percent of maternal deaths in the state are due to suicides and overdoses.

 For Owens, getting more people covered by Medicaid could help decrease emergency room visits and the cost of caring for people forced to delay or avoid medical care that they can’t afford.

-“People are really struggling and I think sometimes we gloss over how difficult some of those situations really are,” Owens said.
-“Most of the people who are setting policy have the luxury of having most of their basic needs met and I think that can sometimes limit our ability to fully understand and empathize.”
+“People are really struggling, and I think sometimes we gloss over how difficult some of those situations really are,” Owens said.
+“Most of the people who are setting policy have the luxury of having most of their basic needs met, and I think that can sometimes limit our ability to fully understand and empathize.”